Federal Judge Says Terrorist Who Tried to Blow Up NY Bridge Keeps His Citizenship

 A federal judge will not strip a convicted terrorist of his U.S. citizenship.
-The judge feels there wasn’t enough evidence to prove he misrepresented himself on his application.
+The judge feels there wasn’t enough evidence to prove he misrepresented himself on his application, Fox News reported.

+The terrorist tried to gather information about the Brooklyn Bridge so al-Qaida could blow it up, and he had terrorist ties when he applied for citizenship.
+He lied about those connections.
+But for one New York judge, it didn’t mean he was undeserving of citizenship.

 This is not the Onion!